Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Distance Environment

-Because the HSC data is significantly deeper than HST, we lower the masking threshold to $M_{i} = -4.3$ mag to mask the background sources better.
+Because the HSC data is significantly deeper than HST, we lower the masking threshold to $M_{i} = -4.3$ mag to mask background sources better.
 The radial mask parameter is updated to $f_{\rm mask} \sim \mathcal{U}(0.3, 0.5)$ (corresponding to $1.2 - 1.5\ r_{\rm eff}$).
-We also increase the wavenumber lower limit in fitting to $k_{\rm low} \sim \mathcal{U}(0.07, 0.12)\ \rm{pixel}^{-1}$ to mitigate the impact of large-scale residuals from galaxy modeling.
+We also increase the lower limit on the wavenumber to $k_{\rm low} \sim \mathcal{U}(0.07, 0.12) \ \rm{pixel}^{-1}$ to mitigate the impact of large-scale residuals from galaxy modeling.
 Other settings are identical to Section \ref{sssec:hst_sbf}.
 The resulting SBF results are shown in the bottom-right panel in Figure \ref{fig:sbf}.
 It has $\rm S/N = 3.1$, still below the S/N threshold ($\approx 5$, see \citealt{CarlstenELVES2022}) for a reliable SBF distance.
 Using the SBF -- color calibration in \citet{Carlsten2019}, we derive the $2\sigma$ lower limit of the SBF distance:

 The lower limit of Zangetsu's distance from HSC coincidentally agrees with the HST result because SBF is sensitive to depth and resolution.
 HSC prevails in depth but lacks resolution.